 #2.
 Start shopping around early to get good deals — it gets expensive fast.

 #3.
 Print out photos and cover them with plexiglass for a cheap-and-easy desk upgrade.

 #4.
 If you’re hanging up string lights, buy battery operated.
 They’ll be less hassle to turn on and off.

 Ree, Pinon Hall Single Room in a Quad

 An out-of-state student moving cross-country to attend CSU, Ree had to think a lot about space.
 What would fit into the car?
 How could she plan for furnishing her room without seeing it in person?

 Here are her tips for those students who may not have a chance to tour their residence hall ahead of time.

-Both out-of-state students with few CSU connections, Christina and Shelby joined our online admitted student community Schools App to meet other future Rams.
+Both out-of-state students with few CSU connections, Christina and Shelby joined our online Admitted Rams Community to meet other future Rams.

 They quickly formed a close bond online and decided to room together in the Academic Village Engineering Hall.
 In order to make their room work for both of their needs, they texted and FaceTimed to hammer out the details.

 Here are their tips on how to team up with a roommate to make your space sync up.